Nose Piercing Guide With Beautiful Images

 Piercing guns cause way more tissue damage than is necessary.
 A hollow needle is a much better choice because it is easier on your skin and cartilage.
 On top of that, it’s the more sanitary option.

 With piercing guns, even when they’ve been cleaned between uses, tiny particles of skin, fluid and contaminants can be lodged into your piercing site.
-Remnants of anyone who has used that piercing gun before you can end up contaminating you.
+Remnants of anyone who has used that piercing gun before you, can end up contaminating you.
 That’s how some people end up with hepatitis or other diseases from a simple piercing procedure.

-So if your piercer grabs a piercing gun instead of a hollow needle, it’s time to play runaway bride.
+Therefore, if your piercer grabs a piercing gun instead of a hollow needle, it’s time to play runaway bride.
 Get out of there before it’s too late and something happens that you regret.

 Make sure you have their phone number at the top of the sheet they give you or grab their business card on your way out the door.
 That way you won’t have to track down their phone number if you have any complications or questions during the healing phase.